-The Bank enters into transactions with major shareholders, directors, senior management and their related concerns in the ordinary course of business at commercial interest and commission rates.
+The Bank enters into transactions with major shareholders, directors, Transactions between the Bank and its subsidiaries have been senior management and their related concerns in the ordinary course eliminated on consolidation and are not disclosed in this note. of business at commercial interest and commission rates.